-- A risk and uncertainty analysis that allows a contingency for unknown costs, and an independent review to establish confidence in the estimate.
+- A risk and uncertainty analysis that allows a contingency for unknown costs, and an independent review by and experienced project manager to establish confidence in the estimate.

-A project’s approved cost estimate is a major component in creating a project budget.
+A project’s approved cost estimate is a critical component in creating a project budget.

 Proactively manage the change order process.

 Out-of-scope requests can kill project profits.
-How a firm deals with out-of-scope request can go a long way in determining a firm’s profitability.
+The way a firm manages with out-of-scope requests can go a long way in determining project profitability.

 Change orders usually originate from a few common issues, including:

-- Miscommunication between the numbers of the project team
+- Miscommunication between the members of the project team

-- Minimize the effects of change orders on project profitability
+Addressing these issues proactively can help minimize the effects of change orders on project profitability.

 Provide visibility and effective coordination of resources.